telerik/document-processing-docs/knowledge-base/pdfprocessing-invert-pdf-document-colors.md

 	}
 {{endregion}}

-The following methods show how to invert the document elements` color by recursively iterating their content and setting the desired color using the relevant Fill property.
+The following methods show how to invert the document elements' color by recursively iterating their content and setting the desired color using the relevant Fill property.

 #### __[C#] Invert Document Content`s Color__